 “At the very beginning the King made engravings in the supernal purity.
 A spark of blackness emerged in the sealed within the sealed, from the mystery of the Ayn Sof, a mist within matter, implanted in a ring, no white, no black, no red, no yellow, no colour at all.
 When He measured with the standard of measure, He made colours to provide light.
 Within the spark, in the innermost part, emerged a source, from which the colours are painted below; it is sealed among the sealed things of the mystery of Ayn Sof.
 It penetrated, yet did not penetrate, its air.
 It was not known at all until, from the pressure of its penetration, a single point shone, sealed, supernal.
 Beyond this point nothing is known, so it is called reishit (beginning): the first word of all...”
 (Zohar I, 15a, English translation from Jewish Mysticism--An Anthology, Dan Cohn-Sherbok, pp. 120-121).

 If you don’t understand this paragraph, you are not alone.
 There is no logical meaning.
-The words of Kaballah can mean anything and nothing.
+The words of Kabbalah can mean anything and nothing.
 The study of Kabbalah is the study of nonsense and an exercise in vanity.

-The goal of Kabbalism is a mystical union with God or an “experience of personal awe of God.”
+The goal of Kabbalah is a mystical union with God or an “experience of personal awe of God.”

-Kabbalah’s communion with God or Ein-Sof or the shekinah is accomplished through a wide variety of rituals and endeavors, including prayer rituals and bodily movements, asceticism, seclusion, meditation, moralism, washings, dancing, giving, communal living, keeping rabbinic tradition, and practicing happiness.
+Kabbalah’s communion with God or Ein-Sof or the shekinah is accomplished through a wide variety of rituals and endeavors, including prayer rituals, asceticism, seclusion, meditation, moralism, washings, music, dancing, giving, communal living, keeping rabbinic tradition, and practicing happiness.

-For example, Isaac Ashkenazi Luria, one of most influential of Kabbalist teachers (d.
-1572) left his wife and children and became a recluse, living on the banks of the Nile for seven years and devoting himself to meditation.
+Isaac Ashkenazi Luria, one of most influential of Kabbalist teachers (d.
+1572), left his wife and children and became a recluse, living on the banks of the Nile for seven years and devoting himself to meditation.
 He visited his family only on the sabbath but did not speak to them.
 Luria then moved to Safed in northern Israel and taught his Kabbalist principles.
-His chief disciple was Hayyim Vital, who Luria considered a pure soul “which had not been soiled by Adam’s sin” (“Isaac ben Solomon Ashkenazi Luria,” Jewish Encyclopedia).
+His chief disciple was Hayyim Vital, whom Luria considered a pure soul “which had not been soiled by Adam’s sin” (“Isaac ben Solomon Ashkenazi Luria,” Jewish Encyclopedia).

 Baal Shem Tov emphasized “living in the moment” by being aware of the presence of God at all times and in all activities.
 This is similar to Buddhism.